Beurré Hardy

 Origin / History

-Beurré Hardy is a French pear raised about 1820 by M. Bonnet of Boulogne-sur-Mer, France, a friend of the pomologist Van Mons (Herefordshire Pomona).
-In 1830, the variety was acquired by M. Jean-Laurent Jamin, a nurseryman near Paris, who named it in honor of M. Hardy, Director and Professor of Arboriculture at the Garden of the Luxembourg — described at the time of dedication as already deceased (Herefordshire Pomona; Hedrick).
-It was propagated, made known, and distributed by M. Jamin between 1840 and 1845 (Hedrick).
-The American Pomological Society added Beurré Hardy to its list of recommended fruits in 1862.
+Beurré Hardy is a French pear, raised about 1820 by M. Bonnet of Boulogne-sur-Mer, a friend of Van Mons (Herefordshire Pomona; Bunyard; Hedrick).
+Hedrick records that in 1830 it was acquired by M. Jean-Laurent Jamin, a nurseryman near Paris, who named it in honor of M. Hardy, Director and Professor of Arboriculture at the Garden of the Luxembourg; M. Jamin propagated, made known, and distributed it between 1840 and 1845.
+The Herefordshire Pomona similarly credits M. Jamin of Bourg-la-Reine, near Paris, with first distributing it and dedicating it to the late M. Hardy, director of the gardens of the Luxembourg.
+Bunyard gives the introduction date as about 1840.
+The American Pomological Society added Beurré Hardy to its list of recommended fruits in 1862 (Hedrick).

 Tree